ed-asriyan/mass_clone/README.md

 # clone_all_helper.sh

-This script runs clone_all.sh with three arguments as defaults, Organization, username, and protocol
+This script runs clone_all.sh with three arguments as defaults, Organization, and protocol

 The script takes one argument, the unique identifier.